ScottNguyen8901/AE_402/README.md

 # AE 402: Orbital Mechanics Repository

 Welcome to the Orbital Mechanics repository!
-This repository contains resources and code for the analysis of orbits in an inverse-square gravitational field and various related topics in space dynamics.
-Whether you're a student, researcher, or enthusiast interested in understanding the dynamics of objects in space, this repository aims to provide valuable insights and tools.
+This repository contains resources and code for projects on orbital mechanics.

 ## Topics Covered